kaygee/documents-and-resources/howtokaygee.md

 - Sometimes I get in the zone after hours and commit code.
 I don't expect you to do this.
 - I like getting feedback and enjoy talking about possibilities.
 - I'm sarcastic and enjoy finding oddities in code/technology/etc... sometimes it might seem like I'm pessimistic about our ability to succeed.
 - After I create something I usually "hate" it after a couple days.
-I usually feel compelled to refactor.
-I believe that small incremental changes add up to positive results.
+  - I almost always feel compelled to refactor.
+  - I believe that small incremental changes can add up to positive results.
 - I like to think that we're releasing tested and working softwarer to our users and customers.

 ## What I value "at work"